The 3-Tier Resolver Guide

 model, target_latency | required_bw, required_flops | “What hardware do I need for this SLA?” |

-Use these when you want to ask: “What is the best possible configuration?”
+Use the DSE Engine when you want to ask: “What is the best possible configuration?”
+It replaces the old hardcoded optimizers.

 |---|---|---|---|